mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - **Peace:** "Violence is the last resort of the unimaginative."

 **Bonds:**
-- Sundara and its people are his sacred charge from Pelor
+- Sundara and its people are his sacred charge from Sera
 - The Great Oasis—if it fails, the city dies
 - His students and spiritual children (he's trained dozens of clerics)
 - The memory of his wife, who died twenty years ago